bakare-dev/BuyTrek/README.md

 Make sure to implement the following payment routes in your frontend:

 -   `/order/cancel`: Paystack redirects here when the user cancels the payment.
-You should call the backend's "cancel order payment" endpoint and then redirect the user back to the cart page.
+You should call the backend's "cancel order payment('/api/v1/order/cancel?id=19b21195-f9cf-4216-9c0e-774e13531580&type=payment')" endpoint and then redirect the user back to the cart page.
 -   `/orders`: Paystack redirects here after payment completion.

 ### User Roles